 One of the best persuasive copywriting techniques out there is called the Problem-Agitate-Solution formula, known as PAS.
 Here’s the breakdown.

 Finally, it’s important to qualify your solution.
-Include your proven track record, past client ROI, years in business, years of experience, educational background, and credible professional associations like being BBB Accredited with the Better Business Bureau.
+Include your proven track record, past client ROI, years in business, years of experience, educational background, and credible professional associations like being BBB Accredited.
 By social proof and accreditations, you can score big points toward winning the deal.